 If I wasn’t making a difference, while doing it perfectly, I didn’t want anything to do with it.

-A bit of a special snowflake, yes.
 Fortunately, I had racked up quite a few skills, but they still weren’t tested in the workplace and thus not particularly reliable.